GarethFromWales/NerfedButtons4Wow/docs/index.md

 1. New mana check for druids (everyone else can use the power check).
 Requires DruidManaBar addon to function.
 No point remaking the wheel and every druid needs the addon anyway.

+## Credit:

+Some code has been borrowed from RoidMacros, SuperMacros and CerniesWonderfulFunctions, many thanks to the developers of those addons.

 ## Your first few NerfedButtons